orbitdb/orbitdb/README.md

 ***NOTE!*** *js-ipfs and related packages are now superseded by IPFS's Helia project and are no longer being maintained.
 As part of this migration, OrbitDB will be [switching to Helia](https://github.com/orbitdb/orbitdb/tree/helia).*

-***NOTE!*** *OrbitDB is **alpha-stage** software.
-It means OrbitDB hasn't been security audited and programming APIs and data formats can still change.
-We encourage you to [reach out to the maintainers](https://app.element.io/#/room/#orbit-db:matrix.org) if you plan to use OrbitDB in mission critical systems.*

 This is the Javascript implementation and it works both in **Browsers** and **Node.js** with support for Linux, OS X, and Windows.
 Node version 16 is supported.

 A Go implementation is developed and maintained by the [Berty](https://github.com/berty) project at [berty/go-orbit-db](https://github.com/berty/go-orbit-db).